-Alliance Bank Business Outreach Center
+Alliance Bank Business Outreach Center: An EDA University Center

 The Alliance Bank Business Outreach Center (ABBOC) was founded in 1999 and re-invigorated with generous support from Alliance Bank in 2012.
 ABBOC comprises the outreach service units of Northern Arizona University–The W. A. Franke College of Business and serves over 10,000 individuals annually throughout Arizona.
 Each of these well respected entities came together with the purpose of pooling their professional expertise into a strong, collaborative team.
 As this union evolved, the mission of ABBOC was established: to enable Arizona’s rural, tribal, and northern business communities to succeed by delivering training, information, technical assistance, and support services.

 ABBOC provides high-quality business-related training, education, consulting, and information resources to individuals, businesses, non-profit organizations, tribes, and government agencies throughout Arizona’s rural and northern communities.
 These services consist of:

 - Business Skills Training

 - Computer Skills Training Facilities

 - Youth Entrepreneurship Education

 The four units that comprise ABBOC are AHRRC, CAIED, NAU Road Scholar, and RPI.
 The units work closely together yet each has their own areas of expertise.
 After a review of the following information you may realize that one or more of the units can be of assistance to your business or organization.